codeableorg/insights/README.md

 **User can see the list of unique dishes**

-As a user I want to use the option #2 of the menu so that I can see the list of unique dishes included.
+As a user, I want to use option #2 of the menu so that I can see the list of unique dishes included.

 Usage: